bartswierz/bartswierz/README.md

 - 👋 Hi, I’m Bart, I'm a recent graduade with an Bachelor's Degree in Computer Science from DePaul University(Chicago, IL).
-Since January, I have been interning and have quickly gained leadership roles as a Frontend Co-Team Lead based on my work.
-I collaborate closely across teams(UI/UX Design, Data Science) with great people who are helping communities all over the world.
-As a co-team lead, my responsibilities include task delegation and ensuring tasks are completed by the deadline and are of high quality.
-I also take care of the weekly Front-end progress demonstrations to the founder, supervisors, and the Data Science team.
+Since January (2023), I have been working as a frontend developer and quickly gained a leadership role as a Frontend co-team lead based on my work within the first few weeks.
+I collaborate closely across teams(UI/UX Design, Data Science, and Stakeholders) with great people who are helping communities all over the world.
+As a co-team lead, my responsibilities include task delegation and ensuring tasks are completed by the deadline and of high quality.
+I also take care of the weekly Front-end progress demonstrations to stakeholders, UI/UX Design Leads, and Data Science team.
 We are building some great applications that is intended to be used by communities helping to improve their understanding of their emotional health.
-I love knowing my contributions as a Frontend Developer are going towards a great cause that will help people.
+I love knowing my contributions as a Frontend Developer are going towards a great cause.

 - 👀 I’m interested in learning:
-   - TypeScript
-   - NodeJS
+   - Next.js

 - 🌱 Hobbies:
    - Car Enthusiast